steveloughran/cloudstore/README.md

 1. This is compounded by the fact that we dare not log secret credentials.
 1. And in support calls, it's all to easy to get those secrets, even though its a major security breach to get them.

+### Secondary: higher performance cloud IO

+The main hadoop `hadoop fs` commands are written assuming a filesystem, where

+* Recursive treewalks are the way to traverse the store.
+* The code was written for Hadoop 1.0 and uses the filesystem APIs of that era.
+* The commands are often used in shell scripts and workflows, including parsing the output: we do not dare change the behaviour or output for this reason.
+* And the shell removes stack traces on failures, making it of "limited value" when things don't work.
+And object stores are fairly fussy to get working, primarily due to authentication.
+(Note: HDFS needs Keberos Auth, which has its own issues &mdash; which is why I wrote KDiag).

 ## Command `storediag`